 The Bellarmine Tutoring Center aids students in becoming thoughtful, critical, and independent learners by offering assistance in mastering course content, developing and improving general study skills, and providing support tailored to each student’s needs.

-The ARC offers FREE peer tutoring to all Bellarmine students in many 100- and 200-level courses!
-Tutoring takes the form of large group weekly sessions, or individual and small group scheduled sessions (made by appointment only).
-Our tutoring services are meant to not only further students' knowledge in a particular class but to help students develop the learning skills they need to be successful at Bellarmine.
+The Bellarmine Tutoring Center provides FREE peer tutoring to all Bellarmine students in many 100- and 200-level courses!
+Tutoring takes the form of large group weekly sessions, or individual and small group scheduled sessions (by appointment).
+Our tutoring services are meant to not only further students' knowledge in a particular class, but to help students develop the learning skills they need to be successful at Bellarmine.

 You can view the tutoring schedule here.

 Anyone!
 Peer tutoring goes beyond helping students with their questions about the general course content and it is for anyone enrolled in the course.
 You do not have to be struggling to benefit from meeting with a tutor.
 Tutors can help you get prepared and feel more comfortable with a class.

 Our tutors are Bellarmine upperclassmen who are trained to lead group or individual tutoring sessions and who excelled in the courses for which they are tutoring.
 They assist students in improving their general study skills, and critical thinking skills.
 Our goal is to help students improve their learning experiences in all of their classes, not just the ones for which we offer tutoring!

 Our tutors are trained according to the standards of the College Reading and Learning Association's International Tutor Training Program Certification.
 Our center is currently authorized to award Level I (Certified Tutor) and Level II (Advanced Certified Tutor) certification to our tutors through October 31, 2016.
 All tutors are required to work toward their Level I certification through specific training; Level II is optional.

 Expectations for Tutoring Sessions